kumarohan0115/disneyplus-clone/README.md

 # Disneyplus Clone
-This is a clone web app of Disneyplay
+This is a clone web app of Disneyplus

 ### [Link to deployed project](https://disneyplus-clone-fa262.web.app/home)
 ## Technologies Used